tsschultz/tsschultz.github.io/GeTS.md

 ---

 ## Overview
-During the summer of 2023, I had the privilege of working at **Genius Traffic System Co.
-Ltd (GeTS)**, one of Thailand's top traffic technology companies.
-As a part of the Research and Development department, I was tasked with designing and reverse engineering **Printed Circuit Boards (PCBs)**.
-These PCBs were critical for updating old designs and saving costs by developing in house components.
+During the summer of 2023, I had the opportunity to work at **Genius Traffic System Co.
+Ltd. (GeTS)**, one of Thailand’s leading traffic technology companies.
+As part of the Research and Development team, I was responsible for designing **Printed Circuit Boards (PCBs)** used in traffic infrastructure systems.
+These projects were crucial in modernizing legacy designs and reducing costs by developing in-house components.

 ### PCB Projects
-- **Traffic Light:** This project involved designing and importing a sketch from **Fusion 360** to **Atlium Designer** according specifications.
-From the sketch, I used the geometry to accurately organize the LED array.
+- **Traffic Light:** This project involved designing a PCB for a traffic light system.
+I imported the initial sketch from **Fusion 360** into **Altium Designer**, then used the geometry to accurately lay out the LED array.

 <div style="display: flex; justify-content: center; gap: 20px;">